Nivekkb/SELF/SELF_DOCS/public/reviewers/SELF_EXIT_FAILURE_POSTMORTEM.md

 ## Conclusion

 Exit failures are not just technical issues—they are safety incidents with real human consequences.
-This postmortem framework ensures we learn from every failure, continuously improve the SELF exit system, and maintain the trust users place in our safety guarantees.
+This postmortem framework ensures learning from every failure, continuous improvement of the SELF exit system, and maintenance of the trust users place in its safety guarantees.
-By treating exit failures as critical incidents worthy of thorough analysis, we build a more robust, reliable, and user-centric safety system.
+By treating exit failures as critical incidents worthy of thorough analysis, a more robust, reliable, and user-centric safety system is built.

 **Core Commitment**: Every exit failure is an opportunity to make SELF safer for everyone.

 **Version**: 1.0
 **Last Updated**: [Date]
 **Review Cycle**: Quarterly
-**Ownership**: Safety Engineering Team
+**Ownership**: SELF Creator